Frequently asked questions about ArcGIS Survey123 are listed below.

 Yes.
 The Survey123 web designer allows a survey designer to use the organization's shared theme for their survey in the Appearance pane.
 In addition, an administrator can apply the organization's shared theme to Survey123 Connect and the Survey123 field app by enabling the Shared theme setting on the Organization page of the Survey123 website.
 For more information, see Organization survey and settings management.

 ArcGIS Workforce works with ArcGIS Survey123, allowing dispatchers and mobile workers to communicate as they complete assignments.
 You can integrate with Survey123 to provide mobile workers a clean transition between updating their assignments in Workforce and capturing data in Survey123.
-To do so, create your survey, and configure Workforce to open that survey.
+To do so, create a survey, and configure Workforce to open that survey.
 For details on configuring Workforce, see Integrate other Esri apps.
 You can also learn more about Workforce through its resources.

 The following command line parameters are supported by Survey123 Connect and the Survey123 field app.
 Use two hyphens before these parameters, for example, --show maximized.